LivelyDismay/Learn-To-Mod/lessons/testingmarkdown.md

 You may also notice some other mods are deactivated in the CC Profile - namely, some armors, power armors, and weapons.
 This is because some CC mods act as pseudo variants of these, and I didn't want "doubles" essentially.

+If you only have some CC content in the approved list above, please check the [More Modular CC Support](#more-modular-cc-support) section below.

 ## In-Game MCM Options

 *_Note: Anything involving hotkeys can be set up however you like.
 These are simply the way I have them set up for myself._